phundament/app/docs/51-vagrant.md

 Docker
 ------

-Copy files from `environments/_docker` to project root

 Initialize project:

-    composer create-project
+    composer create-project --prefer-dist
     ./init --env=Dotenv

-Run container:
+Copy files from `environments/_docker` to project root

+    cp environments/_docker/Dockerfile .
+    cp environments/_docker/Vagrantfile .

+If needed, adjust your config settings, such as port-forwardings, in the `Vagrantfile` and run the container:

+> Note: For Mac OS X or Windows you may use the provided Vagrantfile for a docker host-vm, set the ENV var and uncomment the config settings for `docker.vagrant_vagrantfile`.

     vagrant up --provider=docker
     vagrant docker-run web -- sh /app/environments/_docker/container-init.sh

-You should be able to access the container under `http://docker.local:8280`
+You should now be able to access the container under `http://docker.local:8280`

 Local VM with vagrant
 ---------------------